 |Talitsa||11:10:00 PM||2 m||11:12:00 PM||2033||1 d 9 h 20 m|

 Trans Siberian Railway Day 2

-Not an exciting day, but definitely a relaxing one.
+Not an exciting day on board the 070Ч Moscow to Irkutsk train, but definitely a relaxing one.
 Getting off and going for a stroll at each of the “long” stops is a must, you never know what you might find.

 During the night we slowed down where there were a few train sidings and there was a military train parked.
 It was too dark to get any photos, but the train was laden with the equipment of what looked like a large motorised unit plus passenger trains filled with the troops to man them.